 - Build a popular Instagram and hawk other people’s products.

 - And of course every home purchase and stock trading scheme in town…

 None of these strategies are designed to make you rich, they’re designed to make you enough money to survive without working.
 That’s why a common piece of passive income strategies is moving to somewhere like Thailand where your money can go farther.

 Do you want an easy life, or do you want to make something of yourself?

 Because if all you want is to live without working, then passive income schemes are probably as close as you’ll come to living your dream life.
-If, however, you have a larger vision for your life, if you want to build something of value in the world or achieve something incredible, you will have to work.
+If, however, you have a larger vision for your life, if you want to build something of value in the world or achieve something incredible, you WANT to “work.”

 As I learned after leaving Goldman Sachs, however, working less doesn’t automatically make your life easier.
 I actually found it harder to do nothing with my time because I liked achieving things.
 If you’re an ambitious person, living the kind of life espoused by the people selling passive income schemes might be nice for a week, but soon you’ll be looking for something more active.